 As an illustration, let us consider a manufacturing inventory where managing, placing and keeping track of stocked goods is difficult if done manually.
 However, an AI-based computer vision method helped them outdo their human counterparts by enabling their inventory management team to:

 6. Stock counting

-For example, in a factory plant, workers counting the number of products on a selected belt is labor-intensive and cumbersome.
-Hence, to save time and energy, it is advisable to adopt thermal cameras that instantly identify the product for stock management.
-Computer vision approach automatically gives the total counting of products.
+For example, in a factory plant, workers count the number of products on a conveyor belt, which is labor-intensive and cumbersome.
+Hence, to save time and energy, it is advisable to adopt thermal cameras that instantly identify products for stock management.
+It is possible to count products automatically using computer vision.